-We are licensed with numerous insurance companies and can help you compare the best rates available in your zip code.
+We are licensed with numerous insurance companies and can help you compare the best rates available in your area.

-Our carriers include: Aetna, Anthem, Cigna, Central States Indemnity, Combined, Equitable, Humana, IAC, Manhattan Life, Medico, Mutual of Omaha, Oxford Life, Sentinel Life, Standard Life & Accident, United American, United Healthcare (AARP) and many others.
+Our carriers include Aetna, Anthem, Cigna, CSI Life, Combined, Equitable, GTL, Humana, IAC, Manhattan Life, Medico, Mutual of Omaha, Sentinel Life, United American, United Healthcare (AARP), and several others.

-Another popular policy with our clients is High Deductible Plan F. It provides coverage after the one-time yearly deductible has been met.
-The deductible for 2017 is $2,200.
-HD Plan F is one of the least expensive Medicare supplements available.
+Another popular policy is High Deductible Plan G and HD Plan F. These two provide coverage after the one-time yearly deductible has been met.
+The deductible for 2021 is $2,370.
+HD Plans G and F are two of the least expensive Medicare supplements available.

-Before purchasing a plan however, you’ll want to know what each plan covers and doesn’t cover.
-You’ll also want to know if supplement offers more value based on benefits covered versus monthly premiums.
+Before purchasing a plan, you’ll want to know what each plan covers.
+You’ll also want to know if a supplement offers more value based on benefits versus monthly premiums.
 Your monthly budget may also be a factor.
-It can be difficult to change once you are outside of you’re one-time individual open enrollment window, so it’s best to find a suitable policy right from the start.
+It can be difficult to change once you are outside of your individual, 7-month open enrollment window, so it’s best to find a suitable policy right from the start.

-The Annual Election Period (AEP) that occurs each year between October 15th and December 7th is not an open enrollment window.
-Yes, there are changes that can be made during this window, but it does not usually apply to Medicare supplements.
-In other words, once you choose your Medigap coverage, medical underwriting will likely be required if you want to switch later.
+The Annual Election Period (AEP) that occurs each year between October 15th and December 7th is not an open enrollment window for everything.
+Yes, there are changes that can be made during this window, but it does not apply to Medicare supplements.
+In other words, once you choose your Supplemental coverage, medical underwriting is required if you want to switch to a new policy.

-This is why we help our clients shop carefully during their 6 month open enrollment window.
+This is why we help our clients shop carefully during their 7-month open enrollment window – whenever it may occur.
 Some insurance companies have better reputations than others when it comes to rate increases & renewal history.
-It’s important to try and find a reliable company at onset – not just the cheapest.
+It’s important to find a reliable company with reasonable renewal rates – not just the cheapest insurance policy today.

-There are several carriers offering very competitive rates in South Carolina.
-Your best rates will depend on where you live, age, gender, the plan your prefer and whether you qualify for a household or spousal discount.
+There are several insurance companies offering very competitive rates Medicare Supplement rates in South Carolina.
+Your best rates will depend on where your location, age, gender, the plan you prefer, and whether you qualify for a household or spousal discount.

-Some of the better rates we see are with Equitable, Central States Indemnity, Combined, Mutual of Omaha and a few others.
+Some of the better rates we see are from Central States, Combined, Mutual of Omaha, United Healthcare AARP, and a few others.
 But you are shopping for the long haul – so it’s important to find a carrier with a history of stable rate increases.
 We can help.